erdogant/KNRscore/README.md

   <img src="https://github.com/erdogant/flameplot/blob/master/docs/figs/pca50_tsne.png" width="400" />
 </p>

 The comparison between the top 2D of PCA vs. 2D tSNE resulted in much lower similarities compared to the 50D on local and global scales.
-What we see is that on local scales (low nn) there is low similarity which indidactes that local samples are not similar.
-On larger scale it becomes a bit more greenish and more similarities are seen.
+What we see is that on local scales (low nn) there is low similarity which depicts that samples have different neighbors.
+On larger scale it becomes a bit more greenish and slightly more similarities are seen.
 <p align="center">
   <img src="https://github.com/erdogant/flameplot/blob/master/docs/figs/pca2_tsne.png" width="400" />
 </p>